agosztolai/MARBLE/README.md

 ## Installation

-We recommend you install the code on a fresh Anaconda virtual environment, as follows.
+We recommend you install the code in a fresh Anaconda virtual environment, as follows.

 First, clone this repository,